JohnBaek92/Traptitude/docs/README.md

 ##Implementation Timeline
-1-2 days for BackEnd Auth
+  - 1-2 days for BackEnd Auth

-2 days for tracks
+  - 2 days for tracks
-  -routes should be working correctly
+  * routes should be working correctly
-  -styled correctly
+  * styled correctly

-1 day for both upvotes and comments
+  - 1 day for both upvotes and comments
-  -routes should be working correctly
+  * routes should be working correctly
-  -styled correctly
+  * styled correctly

-1 day for annotations
+  - 1 day for annotations
-  -should be able to highlight lyrics to annotate correctly -styled correctly
+  * should be able to highlight lyrics to annotate correctly
+  * styled correctly

-1 day for search
+  - 1 day for search
-  -the search function should resemble what i have in the wireframe -styled correctly
+  * the search function should resemble what i have in the wireframe
+  * styled correctly

-1 day for user stats and the message board
+  - 1 day for user stats and forum
-  -styled correctly
+  * styled correctly